 Requests to add or delete author(s) during the editorial process is a serious matter, and may be considered only after receipt of written approval from all authors and detailed explanation about the role/deletion of the new/deleted author(s).
 Upon request authors should be prepared to send relevant documentation or data in order to verify the validity of the results.
 This could be in the form of raw data, samples, records, etc. The decision on accepting the change rests with the Editor-in-Chief of the journal.

 One “corresponding” author must be designated in the case of articles with multiple authors.
 The corresponding author has the responsibility for overseeing the publication process and ensuring the integrity of the final document.
 Co-authors have responsibility for work submitted under their names.
 They should remain knowledgeable in so far as possible regarding the contents and status of the article, including the nature of any revisions.

 B. RESPONSIBILITIES OF AUTHORS OF ARTICLES

-13. Once an article has gone through the review process and a decision for final acceptance has been rendered, the corresponding author provides the final version of the article and supporting materials for publication.
-Any substantial and unauthorized changes made to the accepted article during this final stage of the publication process must be communicated in writing to the Editor-in-Chief, who then will decide if a re-review is necessary.
+Authors should obtain permission to publish from the copyright holder for any previously published content (including quotations, figures or tables).
+Once an article has gone through the review process and a decision for final acceptance has been rendered, authors should communicate errors and inaccuracies found promptly.
+Any substantial and unauthorized changes made to the accepted article must be communicated in writing to the Editor-in-Chief, who then will decide if a re-review is necessary.
 This includes addition or removal of any citations.
 Failure of such notification may be considered as author misconduct, and at the discretion of the Editor-in-Chief may be reported as such to the Editorial Board of CPSS TPEA.